standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Well, it wasn’t quite so degrading as usual, was it?” said Emily, as the four settled into Herrick’s {70}study.
+“Well, it wasn’t quite so degrading as usual, was it?” said Emily, as the four settled into Herrick’s study.
 “Nobody spoke to me like an employer.
 Did anybody to you, Nicholas?”

 “It went off admirably,” said Herrick.